When I was in 9th grade, I lost my best friend.

 Originally intended to treat memory disorders, aniracetam is currently one of the racetams that many people use for improving concentration and focus; aniracetam has the function of stimulating certain (AMPA and Glutamate) receptors in the brain.
 The slight structural difference from other racetams makes aniracetam a fat soluble compound that has different properties in the human body.

 Even though research is lagging its brother piracetam, this compound is effective for improving neurological connections to improve concentration (as opposed to stimulating hormone secretion).
 As an alternative to Adderall, there is no strong dump of neurochemicals (dopamine), but instead a steady clarity.

-Racetams are also a family of drugs that has a lot of research already.
+Racetams are also a family of enhancers that has a lot of research already.
 There have been decades of studies showing it has few side effects on neither animals nor humans.
 Like Adderall, aniracetam has mood-enhancing effects, but they are created in a sustainable way.
 Taking a dose of 750 mg twice per day is a good starting point to replace Adderall.